Single-Shot Magnetization Reversal in Ferromagnetic Spin Valves Enabled via Heat Control

 \textit{Sample stack and experimental methods.} All samples were grown by sputtering.
-The basic stack structure is Ta(5)/Pt(4)/[Co(0.82)/Pt(1)]$_{3}$/Co(0.82)/\allowbreak Cu(10)/[Co(0.49)/Pt(1)]$_{2}$/Cu($t_{\mathrm{Cu}}$)/Ta(5) deposited on glass substrate (thicknesses are in nm).
-All samples have the same spin valve structure with a 10-nm-thick Cu spacer between two [Co/Pt] multilayers.
+The basic stack structure is Ta(5)/Pt(4)/[Co(0.82)/Pt(1)]$_{3}$/Co(0.82)/\allowbreak Cu(10)/[Co(0.49)/Pt(1)]$_{2}$/Cu($t_{\mathrm{Cu}}$)/Ta(5) deposited on a glass substrate (thicknesses are in nm).
+All samples have the same spin valve structure with a 10-nm-thick Cu spacer between the two [Co/Pt] multilayers.
 We define the bottom (i.e., closer to the substrate) and top (i.e., farther from the substrate) [Co/Pt] multilayers as the reference and free layers, respectively.
 The reference layer has a higher Curie temperature than the free layer.
 A Cu layer was deposited on top of the spin valve to tune the optical absorption, as demonstrated in previous studies \cite{bergeard2016hot,bergeard2020tailoring}.
-The thickness of the Cu layer $t_{\mathrm{Cu}}$ was varied from 2 to 100 nm using a wedge deposition method \cite{peng2023plane}.
+The thickness of this Cu layer, $t_{\mathrm{Cu}}$, was varied from 2 to 100 nm using a wedge deposition method \cite{peng2023plane}, corresponding to three sample groups: 2 nm, 10–30 nm, and 33–100 nm.
 Figure \ref{fig1}(a) shows a schematic illustration of the sample stack and typical experimental geometry.
 A linearly-polarized laser pulse was used for our experiments.
 The laser pulse was generated from a Ti:Sapphire femtosecond laser source with a wavelength of 800 nm and a repetition frequency of 5 kHz.
 The pulse duration was varied from 50 fs to 10 ps.
 A light-emitting diode (LED) source with a center wavelength of 628 nm was used to capture magneto-optical Kerr effect (MOKE) images of the samples \cite{iihama2018single}.
-We call it a \textit{direct} optical excitation when the system was pumped and probed from the substrate side, and an \textit{indirect} optical excitation when we pumped from the capping layer and probed from the substrate side.
-We always probed from the substrate side to measure the magnetic response, for all Cu thicknesses.
+We pumped from the capping layer or the substrate side and always probed from the substrate side to measure the magnetic response, for all Cu thicknesses.
 Figure \ref{fig1}(b) shows hysteresis loops obtained via static MOKE measurements with an external magnetic field applied perpendicular to the film.
 We confirmed a perpendicular easy axis in both layers and four magnetic configurations.
 In this study, we focus on the P and AP states indicated in Fig. \ref{fig1}(b).
 The coercive field of both the free and the reference layers remained the same regardless of $t_{\mathrm{Cu}}$.

 \textit{Single-shot experiment by shining a laser pulse on the capping layer.} First, we investigate single-shot switching by shining a laser pulse on the capping layer, as illustrated in Fig. \ref{fig1}(a).
 Figure \ref{fig1}(c) shows MOKE images taken before and after laser excitation starting from P (red) and AP (blue) states for $t_{\mathrm{Cu}}$ = 2 nm.
 For such a thin Cu layer, the laser pulse directly reaches the spin valve, leading to direct laser-induced demagnetization.
 In this case, a clear magnetization reversal from P to AP state (P-to-AP switching) is observed as reported in previous works \cite{igarashi2023optically,igarashi2023inter}.
 Figure \ref{fig1}(d) shows the results of the single-shot experiment for $t_{\mathrm{Cu}}$ = 100 nm, wherein the laser pulse cannot reach the spin valve.
 Nevertheless, P-to-AP switching is still observed, indicating that hot electrons generated from the capping layer and flowing into the free layer are sufficient to trigger P-to-AP switching in the ferromagnetic spin valves.
 In contrast, AP-to-P switching was not observed in the studied samples.
 As previous studies have shown that reducing the thickness of the Cu spacer improves AP-to-P switching \cite{igarashi2023optically,igarashi2023inter}, we henceforth focus solely on P-to-AP switching.